KS1019/ks1019.github.io/content/_index.md

   - iOS, Xcode, SwiftUI, swift-argument-parser, Bash, Zsh Git, macOS, GitHub,

 ## Professional Experience
-### **AbemaTV**
-Software Engineering Intern - iOS Application Team *Tokyo, Japan.
-Jan 2019 – Aug 2019*
-- Built UI components in Swift to improve the UX of an entertainment application
-- Designed and prototyped a possible new feature to provide similar user experiences the competitor offers

-### **HALLO Programming School**
-Part time Coaching Staff - Coaching Team *Tokyo, Japan.
-Nov 2020 – Mar 2021*
-- Guided students’ learning on the basic and advanced concepts of coding, such as conditionals, loops, and algorithms

-### **mixi, Inc**
-Software Engineering Intern - minimo iOS Application Team *Tokyo, Japan.
-Aug 2021 – Sep 2021*
-- Improved the UX of the existing feature and implemented a new feature by working with product managers and UI designers
-- Refactored inefficient codes, and added new linter rules

 ### **mixi, Inc**
 Software Engineering Intern - minimo iOS Application Team *Tokyo, Japan.
 Aug 2022 – Sep 2022*
 - Improved the UI for the existing feature